Skip to main content

 3. Wait 2 minutes and click “Resend code”.

-4. If the email still does not arrive after resending, contact baas-support@unionbank.ng with your registered email address and company name.
+4. If the email still doesn’t arrive after resending, contact baas-support@unionbank.ng with your registered email address and company name.

-KYB (business document) review happens during business hours (Monday–Friday, 8am–5pm WAT).
-If it has been more than 1 business day since you submitted your documents, email baas-support@unionbank.ng.
+KYB (business document) review happens during business hours (Monday to Friday, 8am to 5pm WAT).
+If it’s been more than 1 business day since you submitted your documents, email baas-support@unionbank.ng.
 Include your Partner ID (shown in your dashboard) so we can locate your account quickly.

 On Mac: Open Terminal and type brew install curl (requires Homebrew).On Windows: curl is included with Windows 10 build 1803 and later.
 Open Command Prompt and type curl --version to check.
-If it is not found, download it from curl.se/windows.On Linux: Run sudo apt install curl (Ubuntu/Debian) or sudo yum install curl (CentOS/RHEL).Alternatively, use the JavaScript example above, which runs in any browser.
+If it’s not found, download it from curl.se/windows.On Linux: Run sudo apt install curl (Ubuntu/Debian) or sudo yum install curl (CentOS/RHEL).Alternatively, use the JavaScript example above.
+It runs in any browser.